Accept Apple Pay with UI components

 Apple Pay guidelines

-Before you can use Apple Pay as a payment method, you must make sure that your website or app comply with all of the guidelines specified by Apple.
+Before you can use Apple Pay as a payment method, you must make sure that your website or app complies with all of the guidelines specified by Apple.

 Apple Pay version compatibility